elunna/hackem/hackem_changelog.md

 - [x] Monsters can drink restore ability to cure cancellation, or you can hit a monster with a potion of restore ability to forcibly uncancel them.
 - [x] Object materials – many objects and items can spawn made from something other than its base material.
 - [x] Object properties – various weapons and armor are sometimes created with magical properties.
-- [x] Changed chances of item randomly spawning with two properties to 1 in 666
-    - (In Evil the chances are 1 in 100000!
-K2 what?!)
 - [x] All edged weapons can be poisoned (ex: daggers, swords)
 - [x] Removed cursed weapons reverse hitting (was in EvilHack)
     - Cursed weapons will miss 25% of the time now instead of 20% to compensate.
 - [x] Launchers now contribute to damage.
 - [x] Gloves' enchantment is now added to unarmed damage

-- [x] 1/40 of random non-artifact weapons will be generated erodeproof (xnh)
+- [x] 1/75 of random non-artifact weapons will be generated erodeproof (xnh)
-- [x] 1/40 of random non-artifact items will be generated as pre-eroded (xnh)
+- [x] 1/75 of random non-artifact items will be generated as pre-eroded (xnh)
-- [x] Grease will generate on an erodable object every once in a great while - 1 in 23263 chance (xnh)
+- [x] Grease will generate on an erodable object every once in a great while - 1 in 3263 chance (xnh)

 - [x] breakable locking tools and musical instruments
   - There is now an method for deciding the breakability of these classes of items.